mostafaElspagh0/Udacitrivia/backend/README.md

 - allows the user to play the quiz game, returning a random question that is not in the previous_questions list.
 - Request Arguments:
   - Json object:
     - `previous_questions`: A list that contains the IDs of the previous questions.
-If starting the game for the first time, you can post an empty list.
     - `quiz_category`: A dictionary that contains the category id and category type.
       - int:`id`: the category id to get the random question from.
-      use `0` to get a random question from all categories.
+      use `0` for all categories.
-      - str:`type`: an optional value for the category type.
-      Please note that this variable is provided only for convenience, and it will not have any effect on getting the question.
 - returns: a question dictionary that has the following data:
       - int:`id`: An integer that contains the question ID.
       - str:`question`: A string that contains the question text.